Sign the Open Letter

-You can help us to #EndInequalityInBabyLoss by signing our open letter, asking the next government to take urgent action on inequality in baby loss.
+You can help us to #EndInequalityInBabyLoss by signing the parent open letter, asking the new government to take urgent action on inequality in baby loss.

-You can also see the letter in Hindi, Urdu and Punjabi
+You can also read the letter in Hindi, Urdu and Punjabi.

 About the Open Letter: